DANS-KNAW/easy-split-multi-deposit/multi-deposit-instructions.md

   [an ISO 639-1 language code](https://www.loc.gov/standards/iso639-2/php/code_list.php).
 To add multiple subtitles for one video, just add a new row with the same the value in `AV_FILE_PATH`.
 * The information found in the `AV_*` columns is put into `files.xml`.
 A `dcterms:relation` element is added to the description of the A/V file.
-The text of the relation is the path the subtitles file.
+The text of the relation is the path of the subtitles file.
 An `xml:lang` attribute is added to the relation element to specify the language of the subtitles.
-* If SF_* fields are present, a `DC_FORMAT` for audio/ or video/ Internet Media Types is expected

 #### Base Revision
  If the deposit is a new version of an existing dataset, the BASE_REVISION column contains the